Seiberg-Witten monopoles and flat PSL(2;R)-connections: Blow up sets

-Assume that the blow up set $Z$ is smooth and let $Z_1$ denote the union of all components of $Z$ such that $\mathcal I$ is non-trivial on the meridian of any component, i.e., the monodromy of $a$ along the meridian is non-trivial.
-Denote by $\pi\colon M_2\to M$ the double branched cover of $M$ branched over $Z_1$.
-Denote also $\hat Z_1:=\pi^{-1}(Z_1)$.
+From now on I assume that $M$ is an integral homology sphere and that the blow up set $Z$ is a 1-dimensional submanifold of $M$, that is a link in $M$.
+Let $Z_1$ denote the union of all components of $Z$ such that $\mathcal I$ is non-trivial on the meridian of any component.
+Notice that $Z_1\neq\varnothing$, since otherwise $\cI$ would be trivial so that $\om$ would extend as a non-trivial harmonic 1-form to all of $M$.

+The double covering branched along a link plays an important r\^ole in what follows below, therefore let me pause for a while to recall this construction.
+Let me pick $Z_1$ as a branching set and for this reason it is convenient to choose an orientation of each component of $Z_1$, albeit this will play a minor r\^ole below.
+Denoting by $N_{Z_1}$ a (small) tubular neighborhood of $Z_1$ so that the closure $\bar N_{Z_1}$ consists of $k$ solid tori, where $k$ is the number of connected components of $Z_1$.
+The Mayer--Vietoris sequence applied to $M\setminus Z_1$ and $N_{Z_1}$ yields